 When to Submit a Model Release

-If the picture is not “portrait-style” (showing one or a few people posing for the camera) and the model is not identifiable, or if it was taken in a public space (such as at an event or at court), then a model release is NOT required.
-The Athenaeum staff may review your photographs and decide a Model release form is required.
+If the picture is not “portrait-style” (portrait style means the photo shows one or a few people posing for the camera) and the person in the photo is not easily identifiable, or if it was taken in a public space (such as at an event or at court), then a model release is NOT required. /The Athenaeum staff may review your photographs and decide a Model release form is required.
 If so, we will contact you before publishing your page.